KPISTOLAS/EnviromentFireAlarm/README.md

 ![image](https://github.com/user-attachments/assets/80b162be-9ca9-456f-b7bf-9b3156a49b87)

 ## ES1 Model
-The ES1 system is used to sensor if there is a fire in the area using
+The ES1 system is used to sensor if there is a fire in the area.
+We use 2 sensores, one smoke sensor and one temperature/ humidity sensor.
+Also, we use 2 parameters, the dencity of the forest and the hill's inclint

 ---